-Each one of these ten recommended instructional practices should occur every day regardless of the specific program or framework being used in the classroom.
 The recommended instructional practices are to occur throughout the day, largely integrated into opportunities for learning in all other areas, not in an isolated block identified as "English Language Arts" or "Literacy."
-Literacy instruction should not dominate the prekindergarten day; in the long term, that approach is counterproductive.
-Later academic achievement is predicted not only by literacy knowledge and skill, but by mathematics learning, knowledge of the natural and social world, and certain aspects of social, emotional, and physical development.2 Finally, it is important to read this document in relation to the State of Michigan's expectations for literacy development in prekindergarten,3 which should garner careful attention in all Michigan prekindergarten programs and be one focus in observing classroom practice and children's development.
-The endnotes provide references to some research studies that support the practices listed.
-An exception is instructional practice #9, for which we were unable to locate closely supporting studies with preschool-age children.
+Oral and written language development should not be the only focus of prekindergarten education.
+There should be ample room for development in other areas.
+Later academic achievement is predicted not only by oral and written knowledge and skill but also by mathematics learning, knowledge of the natural and social world, and certain aspects of social, emotional, and physical development5.